The Banking Regulation Review: Spain

-Finally, Royal Decree 309/2020, of 11 February 2020, on EFCs (Royal Decree 309/2020) completes the development of the legal framework applicable to these entities, allowing them to have their own legal regime adapted to the nature of their business model, and will provide greater legal security to the legal framework applicable to EFCs.
+Finally, Royal Decree 309/2020, of 11 February 2020, on EFCs, which entered into force in July 2020, completes the development of the legal framework applicable to these entities, allowing them to have their own legal regime adapted to the nature of their business model, and will provide greater legal security to the legal framework applicable to EFCs.
 Among the new contributions of Royal Decree 309/2020, it (1) establishes that EFCs must have a liquidity buffer to strengthen their solvency, (2) adapts the previously required corporate governance requirements and (3) empowers the Bank of Spain to modify the periodicity of the revision of the capital levels.

 Electronic money entities

 EDEs are recognised as a special type of regulated entity that issues electronic money.
 The legal regime for EDEs was established in 2008 and amended in 2011 by a law regulating the issuing of electronic money and the legal regime of EDEs, partially implementing Directive 2009/110/EC.

 Secondary legislation was approved by Royal Decree-Law 778/2012, of 4 May 2012, developing the legal framework of EDEs, clarifying the definition of e-money and the scope of the applicable Spanish regulations, and establishing the requirements for the setting up and running of EDEs, since their supervision and sanction regime is very similar to that applicable to credit institutions.
 Although Royal Decree-Law 778/2012 fully implemented Directive 2009/110/EC, it was subsequently amended by Royal Decree 736/2019, as defined below.